cynthiamory/MoTEAvation/README.md

 # MoTEAvation
-A motivation app filled with tea recommendations.
+A motivation API filled with tea recommendations.